All the tests that you issue will be visible in the Results section, at the bottom of Live number testing.

 DLR/Rec. status: This column has 2 important values which we will explain below:

 DLR: represents the delivery report that you receive from your supplier and you forward to us in order to be processed.
 In some specific cases, we return an “internal” DLR status (No DLR received, Partially delivered, submit_sm failed).
-More details on the Icon status of the DLRs can be found in Help, as well as by hovering with the mouse over the icon in Results:
+More details on the Icon status of the DLRs can be found clicking on the question mark (?) at the bottom right, then clicking on Help, as well as by hovering with the mouse over the icon in Results:

 Rec. status: represents the Receipt status which is the answer given by our test number to your test request.
-More details on the Icon status of the Receipt Status can be found in Help, as well as by hovering with the mouse over the icon in Results:
+More details on the Icon status of the Receipt Status can be found clicking on the question mark (?) at the bottom right, then clicking on Help, as well as by hovering with the mouse over the icon in Results:

 Please note that ‘Test number not available’ is a temporary status.
 We update our test numbers’ availability constantly and in rare cases it’s possible that the test number selected for your test will no longer be available in which case we will disable it if it does not communicate with our system for 4 minutes.
 Therefore, you will receive ‘Test number not available’ as Receipt status.
 It is a temporary status, which means that our system will wait for the test number to come back online during the TTL value (the validity time of the Test ID Text).

-You may find the TTL feature in Settings (the button below the Sender ID Text) in Live number testing or in Account settings, where you can update how long you would like to wait for the final receipt status.
-The minimum TTL is 1 min, however, we recommend you to set it to at least 5 mins, to account for the possibility of the test number not being available as mentioned above.
+You may find the TTL feature in Settings (the gear icon at the top right ) in Live number testing or in Account settings, where you can update how long you would like to wait for the final receipt status.
+The minimum TTL is 1 min, however, we recommend you to set it to at least 10 mins, to account for the possibility of the test number not being available as mentioned above.

 If there is any alternative and available test number for the same MCC MNC at that moment, a back-up test will be issued, if enabled (you may change the setting by modifying the value of “Back-up tests” from My account.
 More information on this can be found in Back-up tests.)